Ministry of Construction and Housing

 There has been a Deputy Minister on several occasions.

 Since 1967, the Ministry of Housing (as it was known then) assumed a political importance in the context of Israel's relations with the Palestinians, since this ministry is responsible for construction projects at controversial Israeli settlements on the West Bank and in East Jerusalem.
 The political identity of the minister currently in charge, and ministerial decisions on such construction, could impact the overall government policy.

+The Ministry, through the Israel Land Authority, is the legal owner of the majority of land in Israel.